 The Empty Tomb (Mark 16:1-8)

 On Friday, things couldn’t have been any worse.
 Jesus Christ, who had been preaching and healing for three years, had been completely abandoned by even his closest friends.
 One of the twelve people closest to him had betrayed him.
 One of his three closest friends had cursed, saying that he didn’t have anything to do with Jesus.
-Not even his family believed.
+His family did not even believe.
 The story was over.
 Jesus had joined the history heap.
 He was just one of countless messiahs who came, built up a following, and then flamed out.
-If the Gospel of Mark ended at chapter 15, then Jesus would have been nothing more than a footnote of history, maybe getting a line or two in some ancient text but nothing more.
+If the Gospel of Mark ended at chapter 15, Jesus would only be a small part of history, maybe mentioned briefly in an old text but nothing more.re.

 First: Easter is a surprise.